Future Food System

 Joost Bakker has created a Greenhouse mark V and this is his most ambitious and thought-provoking to-date.

 A dwelling for two unlike any other is situated on the northern bank of Melbourne’s Yarra River.
-This three level structure will be the “closed loop” home for five months for chefs, Matt Stone and Jo Barrett.
+From January – June 2021, this three level structure was be the “closed loop” home for chefs, Matt Stone and Jo Barrett.

 The Greenhouse has been designed to demonstrate how the inhabitants live completely off-grid, produce all their own food, create zero waste and ensure no effluent leaves the site.
 Additionally, the project pushes the boundaries in building material selection, design and construction.
 Jeremy McLeod from Breathe Architecture has been a mentor to Joost throughout the project.